bdleavitt/dubbing-translated-videos-with-azure-ai-services/readme.md

 1. A Speech Services instance, part of the Azure Cognitive Services family

 ## Pre-requisites:
-* Install the Azure CLI client on your machine.
+* Install the [Azure CLI client](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) on your machine.
-* Create an Azure app registration (a.k.a. service principal).
+* [Create an Azure app registration](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) (a.k.a. service principal).
 This will be used to authenticate to various services.
-    * the service principal needs access to these resources TODO
+    * After creating the app registration, make note of the
-    * Get the application ID
+        * The client/application ID
-    * Get the directory / tenant ID
+        * The directory / tenant ID
         * Go to Certificates & Secrets -> Generate new client secret
-* Install Visual Studio Code and add the Logic Apps (Standard) extension
+* [Install Visual Studio Code]  and add the Logic Apps (Standard) extension
 * Install Azure Storage explorer

 ## Deployment and Configuration Steps